scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 A Python reference implementation for H5MD exists (pyh5md_ :cite:`Buyl:2014`) but the library is not maintained anymore, and with advice from the original author of pyh5md, we implemented native support for H5MD I/O in the MDAnalysis package.
 HDF5_ is a structured, binary file format that organizes data into two objects: groups and datasets.
 It implements a hierarchical, tree-like structure, where groups represent nodes of the tree, and datasets represent the leaves :cite:`Collette:2014`.
-The HDF5 library can be built on top of a message passing interface (MPI_) implementation so that a file can be accessed in parallel on a parallel filesystem such as Lustre_ or BeeGFS_.
+The HDF5 library can be built on top of a message passing interface (MPI_) implementation so that a file can be accessed in parallel on a parallel file system such as Lustre_ or BeeGFS_.
 We implemented a parallel MPI-IO capable HDF5-based file format trajectory reader into MDAnalysis, H5MDReader, that adheres to the H5MD specifications.
 H5MDReader interfaces with h5py_, a high level Python package that provides a Pythonic interface to the HDF5 format :cite:`Collette:2014`.
 In ``h5py``, accessing a file in parallel is accomplished by passing a keyword argument into ``h5py.File``, which then manages parallel disk access.